gwright957/Kandid/README.md

 ## Hosting Notes
 - The SPA expects the API to live on the same origin.
 If you host the frontend elsewhere, set `window.__KANDID_API_BASE__ = 'https://your-api.example.com';` in `index.html` before loading `app.js`.
-- SQLite data persists to `data/kandid.sqlite` by default.
-Mount that folder to durable storage when deploying.
+- SQLite data persists to `data/kandid.sqlite` locally.
+In production the server automatically uses `/data/kandid.sqlite` when that directory is available (Render disk), so attach a persistent disk at `/data` to keep accounts between restarts.
 - For a quick deploy, push this folder to GitHub and use a service such as Render/Fly/Heroku for the API (build command `npm install`, start command `npm start`).
 Static hosts like Netlify can proxy to the API if you separate them.

 ## Security & Next Steps